petebachant/petebachant.github.io/_posts/2025-10-10-single-button.md

 but also get them to "record" what they did so it can be edited and replayed later?

-Following the second rule of single button reproducibility, we need to get researchers to produce derived artifacts with a project's pipeline before sharing.
+Following our second rule of single-button reproducibility, we need to get researchers to produce derived artifacts with a project's pipeline before sharing.
 It therefore needs to be easier to automate the creation of a figure than it is